-When I started to dive into the Azure world I found the difference between Service Endpoints and Private Links confusing.
+When I started to dive into the Azure world, I found the difference between Service Endpoints and Private Link confusing.

-In this short post I'd like to clear things up a bit, give a quick overview of the core features and compare both to each other.
-So let's get started.
+That's why I wrote this short article, where I'd like to clear things up, and give a quick overview of the core features.

 A service endpoint provides direct connectivity to an Azure service by using the Azure backbone.
 They enable private IP addresses in a VNet to reach an endpoint of an Azure service without the need of a public IP address on a VNet.
 So in general service endpoints have to be enabled on a subnet for a specific Azure service.